Child abuse: How education can overcome Australia’s hidden epidemic

 An empowering educational experience should leave the learner with tangible takeaways like life skills, an ability to be persistent and assertive, a newfound resilience and a foundation that helps them build respectful relationships.

-To ensure children aged 3 and over are getting the most out any abuse prevention education program, it’s important for their families to be partnered with the process.
+To ensure children aged 3 and over are getting the most out of any abuse prevention education program, it’s important for their families to be partnered with the process.
 This alignment is the key to achieving successful outcomes that everyone can be fully invested in.

 Families should always be: